Skip to content

 # Process prs.json...

-For JSON output, errors include the error code:
+For JSON output, errors are emitted to stderr and include the error code:

 Terminal window